EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 Scalar and character variables can also be declared the command-line using, e.g. `-vsnam=expr` or `-vcnam=string`.

   * Scalar variables and vector elements can be used in algebraic expressions.
-  * Character variables can be used in string expressions (see below)
+  * Character variables can be used in string expressions (see below).
-  * Symbol tables are maintained for each of the three kinds of variables.
+  * Separate symbol tables are maintained for each of the three kinds of variables.

 _Note:_{: style="color: red"} As _rdfiln_{: style="color: green"} parses a file, it may create new variables, thus enlarging the symbols